-If apprentices do not attend required RSI, they may be subject to disciplinary action by the sponsor.

-A. The methods of related/supplemental training must be indicated below (check those that apply): () Supervised field trips (X) Sponsor approved training seminars (specify) () Sponsor approved online or distance learning courses (specify) (X) State Community/Technical college () Private Technical/Vocational college

-- (X) Other (specify): Camp Rilea for Linemen, Northwest Technical Training Institute classes for Metermen, NW Meter School, UW Meter School and General Safety training provided by the Utility Safety Coordinator. - B. 144 Minimum RSI hours per year defined per the following [see WAC 296-05-015(6)]: - (X) Twelve-month period from date of registration. - () Defined twelve-month school year: (insert month) through (insert month). - () Two-thousand hours of on the job training.
+onsor.
+A. The methods of related/supplemental training must be indicated below (check those that apply): (X) Supervised field trips (X) Sponsor approved training seminars (specify): Provided by vendors, manufacturers and other industry experts as available.
+(X) Sponsor approved online or distance learning courses (specify): Online classes including those provided or purchased by a company that meets industry benchmarks for training content for one or more occupations in these standards.
+(X) State Community/Technical college (X) Private Technical/Vocational college ( ) Sponsor Provided (lab/classroom) (X) Other (specify): In-House training approved by the Apprenticeship Committee and the Aerospace Machinists Institute. В. 144 Minimum RSI hours per year defined per the following [see WAC 296-05-015(6)]: or 3 quarters of classes at Technical or Community College, (see WAC 296-05-003 Apprenticeable Occupation(d)) (X) Twelve-month period from date of registration. ( ) Defined twelve-month school year: (insert month) through (insert month). ( ) Two-thousand hours of on the job training.
 If no selection is indicated above, the WSATC will define RSI hours per twelve-month period from date of registration.
 C. Additional Information:

-The Apprenticeship Committee recommends that the courses for the apprentices be limited to those who are actually apprentices to the trade in accordance with these Standards.
+Page 13 of 22 10/15/2020 WSATC-0095

+NONE